When You Feel Like You Can’t Face Your Circumstances

 It is very hard to get rid of fears once they grab hold, so just allow yourself to feel what it is.
 Get to the root of it and then…kill it.
 It occurs to me that fear thrives on our discomfort with the unknown.

-Sometimes I just have to allow myself to imagine rock bottom.
-And then an amazing thing happens.
+Sometimes I have to allow myself to imagine rock bottom.
+An amazing thing happens.
 There it is, in the light.
-Our imagination is usually way worse than reality.
+Our imagination is usually worse than reality.

 Just face it.